MicroRed-Technology-Services/PaperCut2SQL/README.md

-# Papercut2SQL
+# PaperCut2SQL
-Parse and send Papercut print logs to a MySQL database.
+Parse and send PaperCut print logs to a MySQL database.

 ## Prerequisites:
 - MySQL Server